Success does not have to be zero sum - it can be win-win for all - but how can you cultivate a new ecosystem for maximum impact?

 Consider the skills and resources you lack but that may be complementary, whether they be found in other firms, NGOs or even government bodies.

 Once all interested parties are together, the fun can start – but only if you have that magic ingredient, trust.
 You need to accept that you won’t have control over all the decisions and outcomes that will follow.

 Ecosystems involve mutually dependent actors from different backgrounds, which may struggle to understand each others’ motivations – and nowhere is this more keenly felt than in the fragile early days.
 Building trust is therefore essential if the ecosystem is to be sustainable, and this means being willing to listen, learn, share and compromise.
 The more time you spend together, collaborating, the easier this will become.

-This article was originally published by Management Today.
+This article was originally published by Management Today and has been repulished with permission.
 Read more here.